TrilonIO/angular-application-insights/README.md

 $ npm i -S @markpieszak/ng-application-insights
 ```

+> Latest version 7.x - for Angular 7.x

-> Latest version v5.x - for Angular 6.x with Rxjs 6.1+
+> 6.x - for Angular 6.x with Rxjs 6.1+

 > 4.x - for Angular 5.x with Rxjs 5.5+ (pipeable operators)